 Symptoms of ammonium toxicity in tomatoes.

-Photograph by Cari Peters as seen on Culture Notes by Neil Mattson, Cornell University.
+Photograph by Cary Peters as seen on Culture Notes by Neil Mattson, Cornell University.

 Ammonium toxicity can be prevented by following appropriate cultural practices.
 When it comes to choosing your spring nitrogen fertilizer, the use of ammonium containing fertilizers or fertilizers that are converted to ammonium (urea) can have a negative impact on crops due to toxicity from ammonium.
 Manures can also release ammonium.
 By reducing the amount of nitrogen in the ammonium form and using a nitrate nitrogen fertilizer we can avoid ammonium toxicity.
 There is clear evidence from trials that better root growth is attained when plants receive nitrate nitrogen.